St. Croix

 Grotta Azzurra as I was leaving

-Before I left New York, I stopped in this bakery and bought something to have at the hotel in New Jersey in the evening
+Before I left New York, I stopped in the Ferrara Bakery and bought something to have at the hotel in New Jersey in the evening